ak-tr/bins/README.md

 Once you have these files, drag them into your slicer and enable vase mode.
 This will differ from slicer to slicer.

 > [!NOTE]
 > If you are printing in vase mode with a standard 0.4mm nozzle (or any nozzle smaller than 0.8mm at standard wall thickness) or smaller, you are very likely going to experience major warping as the thin walled layers cool and contract quickly on top of each other.
 You are often able to comfortably print walls that are up to two times thicker than your nozzle diameter which for a 0.4mm nozzle can help drastically with the warping.
-I have found with my testing it is very usable with 0.8mm walls and using vase mode can reduce filament usage drastically.
+I have found with my testing it is very usable with 0.8mm walls and using vase mode can reduce filament usage drastically. ["3D Printing Nerd" has a really good video](https://www.youtube.com/watch?v=0lEp3-sRIIE) that you should watch regarding this.

 ![](https://github.com/ak-tr/bins/assets/62529128/8b252647-d9f0-44e2-bf55-45f110ab84df)